Suggestion: Watch the 10 minutes video tutorial before reading this article

 What happens if I use the wrong HS codes?

 Using the wrong HS codes can delay customs clearance, costing you much money and time.
+Below are examples of results that might happen if you use the wrong HS codes.

-You’ll also face risks to either pay too much or too little taxes, the latter one can be treated a serious crime.
+You’ll also face risks to either pay too much or too little taxes, the latter one can be treated as a serious crime.

 In addition, the customs won’t be able to know what products you intend to import, hence they don’t know what product testing you need to comply with.